-Investing in our securities involves a high degree of risk.
-Please see "Risk Factors" beginning on page S-7 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the SEC under the Securities Exchange Act of 1934, as amended (the Exchange Act), which are incorporated by reference into this prospectus supplement, to read about certain factors you should consider before deciding whether to invest in the securities offered by this prospectus supplement and the accompanying prospectus.
+Risk factors Investing in our common stock involves a high degree of risk.
+Please see "Risk Factors" on page S-7 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the SEC under the Securities Exchange Act of 1934, as amended, or the Exchange Act, which are incorporated by reference into this prospectus supplement, to read about certain factors you should consider before deciding whether to invest in the common stock offered by this prospectus supplement and the accompanying prospectus.

-NASDAQ Capital Market Symbol
+NASDAQ Capital Market Symbol ETRM

-ETRM